 Our system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can, therefore, only provide reasonable and not absolute assurance of effectiveness.
-The system of Internal Control is based on an on-going process designed to identify and prioritise risks, evaluate the likelihood and impact should risks be realised, and efficiently, effectively, and economically manage such risks.
+The system of Internal Control is designed to help us identify, prioritise and manage risks.,